MadBomber/debug_me/README.md

 The default options are maintained in a global constant `DebugMeDefaultOptions` that is outside of the `DebugMe` name space.
 I did that so that if you do `include DebugMe` to make access to the method eaier you could still have the constant with a function specific name that would be outside of anything that you may have already coded in you program.

+Notice that this constant is outside of the DebugMe's module namespace.

 ```
 DebugMeDefaultOptions = {
   tag: 	  'DEBUG:', # A tag to prepend to each output line
   time:   true,     # Include a time-stamp in front of the tag
   header: true,     # Print a header string before printing the variables
   lvar:   true,     # Include local variables
   ivar:   true,     # Include instance variables in the output
   cvar:   true,     # Include class variables in the output
   cconst: true,     # Include class constants
   file:   $stdout   # The output file
 }
 ```